Bristol Friendly 2021 - Bristol 1st August 2021

-Pershore Phoenix race team could not attend due to availability of enough paddlers however quite a few did attend and paddled for other teams: Bristol Empire Dragons, Henley Dragons and Powerhouse (from Stockton).
+Pershore Phoenix race team did not attend, however some attended to help other teams: Bristol Empire Dragons, Henley Dragons and Powerhouse (from Stockton).

-Saturday 1st June at Milton Keynes National League Race
+Milton Keynes National League Race - Saturday 1st June 2019

 Enough people were available for two Pershore Phoenix teams for the Milton Keynes race day.
 Pershore Flyers, the Ladies team, and Pershore Phoenix ‘Open’ team.